 Title IX Coordinator for the University

-The University official responsible for coordinating compliance with the Harassment, Discrimination, and Sexual Misconduct Policy is Bridget Collier, Interim Associate Provost and Director of the Office for Equal Opportunity Programs.
+The University official responsible for coordinating compliance with the Harassment, Discrimination, and Sexual Misconduct Policy is Bridget Collier, Associate Provost and Director of the Office for Equal Opportunity Programs.
 She also serves as the University’s Title IX Coordinator, Affirmative Action Officer, and Section 504/ADA Coordinator.

 Please contact Bridget to raise concerns or to file a complaint regarding a faculty member, other academic appointee, or a staff member under the Harassment, Discrimination, and Sexual Misconduct Policy (including a Title IX complaint), or for general questions regarding this Policy.